holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     Although sharing memory segments between processes provide Inter-Process Communications at memory speed, rather than through pipes or worse, the network stack, this produces a significant security concern.

-    By default a container does not share the hosts or any other containers IPC namespace.
-This behaviour can be overridden to allow a (any) container to reuse another containers or the hosts message queues, semaphores, and shared memory via their IPC namespace.
+    By default a container does not share the host's or any other container's IPC namespace.
+This behaviour can be overridden to allow a (any) container to reuse another container's or the host's message queues, semaphores, and shared memory via their IPC namespace.
 [Example](https://docs.docker.com/engine/reference/run/#ipc-settings---ipc):

     {title="syntax", linenos=off, lang=bash}
         # Allows a container to reuse another container's IPC namespace.